 Dust Toolbox Talk

-Dust Safety talk
+Dust Control Safety Talk

-Construction dust is not just a nuisance, it can also seriously damage your health and some types can even kill you. regularly breathing these specks of dust over a long period of time can cause lung issues and even diseases.
+Construction dust is not just a nuisance, it can also seriously damage your health and some types can even kill you.
+Regularly breathing these specks of dust over a long period of time can cause lung issues and even diseases.

 Dust Health Hazards

 Everyone on a job site should know the damage construction dust can do to the lungs and airways.
 The main dust-related diseases affecting construction workers are: